Canada's Savings Rates since NAFTA

 From 1994 to 2004 (the most recent year with data available), Canada’s NSR increased 6.6%, to 23.1%.
 However, with the exceptions of 2000 and 2001, the percentage of income Canadian households have devoted to savings has shrunk or stayed the same every year since NAFTA’s implementation.
 In 2005, Statistics Canada and the OECD reported that Canadians savings were –0.4%!
 (See also my article on what negative savings means for your taxes.)

-Articles relating to , and the :
+Articles relating to NAFTA, and the Canadian economy:

 0 Comments: